moments-behavior/orange/README.md

     └── 180_light
 ```

-In the node folder, it contains 1 or more camera configs `[camera serial].json`.
+In the node folder (like 5cam folder), it contains 1 or more camera configs `[camera serial].json`.
 An example config file is in the `config` folder.
-Please set the camera config according to your camera specifications.
+Please name the file after the serial number of cameras and set the config according to your camera specifications.
 To enable `gpu_direct`, set `gpu_direct` to true, and set the `gpu_id` to select which gpu to use for image processing of the camera.

 ## Contribute to the project
 If you wish to contribute to the project, please make changes to your local branch, and create a pull request before pushing.